SeoulTech-HCIRLab/spark_notebook/README.md

 ```

 ## Run spark notebook(windows)
-open the powershell or git bash and make your workspace directory.
+open the powershell or git bash as administrator and make your workspace directory.
 ```
 mkdir <your workspace name>
 ```